bclarkson-code/Tricycle/README.md

 The file `train_smol_gpt.py` trains a 49M parameter, GPT-2 style language model that can produce passable python code in ~2 days on a single RTX 3090.

-The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + Numpy code.
+The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience.

 Using [CuPY](https://cupy.dev/), all Tricycle code can run on either a CUDA-capable GPU or a CPU.